cedar-policy/cedar-examples/tinytodo/TUTORIAL.md

 >>> get_list(0)
 Access denied.
 User andrew is not authorized to Get List on [0]
 ```
 Here, Kesha creates a list which she shares with Andrew, but then Andrew is not able to view the list.
 That's because Andrew's location is `XYZ77` while the list's owner's (i.e., Kesha's) location is `ABC17`, and the two do not match.
-Nor is Andrew based at location DEF with a sufficiently high job level.
+Nor is Andrew based at a location that starts with DEF with a sufficiently high job level.

 Policy 6 is noteworthy for being a classic example of an *attribute-based access control* (ABAC) policy: The decision is based on attributes of the attributes of the principal and resource where these attributes are strings and numbers (rather than entities and groups).

 ## Validating Cedar policies

 When the `AppContext::spawn(...)` method reads in the Cedar policies (and renames them according to their `@id` annotations, if present), it also reads in a Cedar *schema* against which it validates the policies.
-After reading in the `schema` from the file `tinytodo.cedarschema.json`, the method creates a `Validator` object (from the `cedar-policy-validator` package) and invokes its `validator.validate` method.
+After reading in the `schema` from the file `tinytodo.cedarschema`, the method creates a `Validator` object (from the `cedar-policy-validator` package) and invokes its `validator.validate` method.
 Here is the `spawn` method, where you can see the code for this.

 ```rust
 pub fn spawn(